Physical Therapy for Vestibular Conditions

 - Ones that involve balancing at the same time

 At Island Sports Physical Therapy in Huntington, we offer a variety of services, including vestibular therapy, to help patients manage pain and reduce the many symptoms that come along with vestibular disorders.
 To learn more about our services, or how you can get a personalized treatment program just for you, contact us today!

 Arthritis is one of the most common causes of knee pain.
-The condition itself is often very uncomfortable and can be tricky to deal with.
+The condition is often very uncomfortable and tricky to deal with.
 It can make just taking a step or walking to the bathroom extremely painful, and nobody wants that.
 Fortunately, with the help and guidance of physical therapy in Huntington, you can learn how to minimize your pain and get back to your day to day life.
 At Island Sports Physical Therapy, our team is here to help you during your appointments as well as offer you tips and techniques to use while at home to treat your arthritis.